Install elm-test and elm-format by running npm install -g elm-test elm-format in a terminal

 Jump to the definition of a type alias, module, custom type or function

-Shows type annotations and documentation on hover for type alia, module, custom type or function
+Shows type annotations and documentation on hover for type alias, module, custom type or function

 Rename a type alias, module, custom type or function (F2)